Başak Eraydın

-Başak Eraydın (born 21 June 1994) is a Turkish professional tennis player.
+Başak Eraydın (born 21 June 1994) is a Turkish inactive tennis player.

 She has won 15 singles and 18 doubles titles on the ITF Circuit.
 On 2 April 2018, she reached her best singles ranking of world No. 156.
 On 6 June 2016, she peaked at No. 151 in the doubles rankings.
-Playing with İpek Öz, Eraydın won the Gold medal in women's doubles at the 2018 Mediterranean Games.
+Playing with İpek Öz, Eraydın won the gold medal in women's doubles at the 2018 Mediterranean Games.

-Playing for the Turkey Fed Cup team, Eraydın has an overall win–loss record of 5–7 (singles 3–4) as of August 2024.
+Playing for the Turkey Fed Cup team, Eraydın has an overall win–loss record of 5–7 (singles 3–4).

 Career

 In 2012, Eraydın won seven singles and five doubles titles on the ITF Circuit.

 In April 2017, she won the inaugural 2017 Lale Cup in Istanbul, a $60k event, by defeating Petra Krejsová in straight sets in the final.
-A week later, Eraydın advanced to her first ever WTA Tour quarterfinal, at the 2017 İstanbul Cup.
+A week later, Eraydın advanced to her first ever WTA Tour quarterfinal at the 2017 İstanbul Cup.

-Partnering İpek Öz, Eraydın won the Gold medal in the women's doubles at the 2018 Mediterranean Games, defeating Bosnian pair Nefisa Berberović and Dea Herdželaš in the final which went to a deciding champions tiebreak.
+Partnering İpek Öz, Eraydın won the gold medal in the women's doubles at the 2018 Mediterranean Games, defeating Bosnian pair Nefisa Berberović and Dea Herdželaš in the final which went to a deciding champions tiebreak.